AppleBoiy/UnityOBJ/README.md

 <div align="center">
 <details>
-<summary>docs for developers</summary>
+<summary>note for developers</summary>

 <blockquote>
 to render the mermaid diagram, you need to install the mermaid and PlantUML extension in your JetBrains IDE.

 </details>

 </div>